Disclosure: We may earn a commission from links on this page. Learn more.

 Proton Calendar is a privacy-focused scheduling tool that helps keep your events, reminders, and appointments more private.
 It is a useful choice for users who want a calendar that fits naturally with Proton Mail and the wider Proton ecosystem.

-Proton Meet: Secure Video Calls for Private Conversations
+Proton Meet: Private Video Calls Inside Proton

 Proton Meet is Proton’s video calling tool for users who want more private online meetings.
-It is positioned as a more privacy-focused alternative to mainstream video calling platforms and fits best for users who already prefer Proton’s ecosystem for communication and security.
+It is positioned as a privacy-focused alternative to mainstream video calling platforms and fits best for users who already prefer Proton’s ecosystem for communication and security.

 If you are comparing Proton Meet with simpler mainstream options, read our guide to the best video calling apps for families.